daniel-vera-g/docker-compose-wp/README.md

 > Docker compose WordPress template for local dev use

-Configures upload preferences and saves themes, plugins, uploads as well as the Database state.
+- Configures upload preferences
+- Saves themes, plugins, uploads as well as the Database state.
+- For ARM-M1

 ## Using